-21.0 Admitted youth must be at least 18 years of age and have elected to participate in Extended Youth Support Services.
+- 21.0 Admitted youth must be at least 18 years of age and have elected to participate in Extended Youth Support Services.
 Youth must be assessed by the provider to be invested in and able to benefit from ILP.
-Admissions criteria must include that youth must be employed at least part time (15-20 hrs. /week) or attending school full-time.

-- 21.1 Providers must have defined admittance criteria, which includes a youth-completed application and interview. - 21.2 Providers must maintain an up-to-date roster on GA+SCORE. - 21.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 21.4 Youth admitted into an ILP must have an orientation to the program.
-Youth should be provided with a handbook or other literature describing the program. - 21.5 Youth admitted into an ILP must sign an acknowledgement of having participated in an orientation to the program and having received an explanation of their rights and responsibilities as a participant in the program. - 21.6 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program.
+Admissions criteria must include that youth must be employed at least part time (15-20 hrs. /week) or attending school full-time. - 21.1 Providers must have defined admittance criteria, which includes a youth-completed application and interview. - 21.2 Providers must maintain an up-to-date roster on GA+SCORE. - 21.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 21.4 Youth admitted into an ILP must have an orientation to the program.
+Youth should be provided with a handbook or other literature describing the program.
+The contact information for the Office of the Child Advocate must be included in the handbook or orientation packet.
+(See appendix) - 21.5 Youth admitted into an ILP must sign an acknowledgement of having participated in an orientation to the program and having received an explanation of their rights and responsibilities as a participant in the program. - 21.6 ILP Youth must sign an acknowledgement that they may be discharged from the ILP if they willingly and knowingly participate in illegal or disruptive behavior or it is determined that they are unable or unwilling to benefit from the program.
 All youth discharged for violating ILP rules must be given a 60 day notice and assistance with transition.
-Providers must create a written transition plan. - 21.7 All youth entering the ILP must have a staffing within the first 30 days of placement, which must include the youth, DFCS Case Manager, ILS and other supports.
+Providers must create a written transition plan.
+A family team meeting must occur to discuss the youth's transition.
+The provider and the DFCS Case Manager will work collaboratively to identify placement options. - 21.7 All youth entering the ILP must have a staffing within the first 30 days of placement, which must include the youth, DFCS Case Manager, ILS and other supports.
 The purpose of the staffing is to review expectations, the WTLP and ILP ISP and to discuss the youth's eligibility for services and funding.